writethedocs/www/docs/news/announcing-keynotes-sponsors-reminder.md

 ## Announcing Keynotes, Initial Sponsors, and a Proposal Reminder

-The conference is now three months away, so I hope you're getting ready for what will be another great Write the Docs in lovely Portland, Oregon!
+The conference is now less than three months away, so I hope you're getting ready for what will be another great Write the Docs in lovely Portland, Oregon!